Coagulation and COVID-19 – Part 1

 Thrombosis – the inappropriate clotting of blood in the body – is itself a major cause of illness and death worldwide, causing about a quarter of global mortality.
 Thrombotic conditions include DVT, PE, ischaemic stroke and MI, and have been known since antiquity.
 Huang Ti apparently describes DVT or peripheral artery disease in about 260 BC, and it has been proposed that Psalm 137 is referring to the symptoms of a stroke of the left middle cerebral artery.

-Treatments for thrombotic conditions have been recognised for almost as long, even if neither the mechanism of disease nor the mode of action of the treatment were understood at the time; medicinal leeches were used in Egypt and Mesopotamia around 3500 years ago.
+Treatments for thrombotic conditions have been recognized for almost as long, even if neither the mechanism of disease nor the mode of action of the treatment were understood at the time; medicinal leeches were used in Egypt and Mesopotamia around 3500 years ago.
 But it was not until the middle of the nineteenth century that Rudolf Virchow coined the terms ’thrombosis’ and ‘embolus’ and described the ‘fibre theory’ of coagulation.
 It is his famous triad that still informs much of our thinking today.

 After medicinal leeches, the first effective antithrombotic was heparin, discovered almost by accident and isolated in the early twentieth century.
 Another effective anticoagulant, warfarin, was developed as a rat poison and only used therapeutically in humans after an American soldier tried (and failed) to commit suicide using it.